8 Crucial CCNA Sample Test Questions You Must Master in 2026

 Strategic Breakdown

-Analysis: This question presents a classic routing decision scenario.
-When a router learns multiple paths to the same destination from different routing protocols, its first and most important criterion for selecting the best route is Administrative Distance (AD).
-The metric is only used to compare routes learned from the same routing protocol.
+Analysis: This question presents a standard routing scenario found on the exam.
+When a router learns about the same destination from different routing protocols, its first criteria for selection is Administrative Distance (AD).
+People often confuse metrics with AD.
+The metric is only used to compare multiple paths learned from the same protocol.
+AD measures the reliability of the source itself.

 - EIGRP (internal) has an AD of 90.